Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Model

+In the most general case, the effective Hamiltonian, Eq. (\ref{eqn:effH}), needs to be solved with the master equation for the cavity photons, Eq. (\ref{eqn:master}), to obtain the dynamical evolution of this cavity--atom hybrid system.
+In the limit of large photon numbers, the fluctuation of the cavity-photon operators can be neglected in a mean-field-type approach with $\hat{a} \to \alpha=\langle\hat{a}\rangle$.
+Furthermore, if the cavity--atom coupling is in the strong-coupling regime, the cavity field can reach a dynamical steady state within a short period of time in comparison to $1/\kappa$.
+Moreover, the atoms typically respond to the photon variation on an even longer time scale such that the photon dynamics can be treated adiabatically~\cite{cavbecexp0,cavbecexp1}.
+In this case, the steady-state solution of the system can be approximated by the stationary condition $\partial\alpha/\partial t=0$~\cite{cavfermion1,cavfermion2,cavfermion3}, which leads to

-Apparently, when the system is in the steady state, the cavity mean field $\alpha$ depends on the spin-spin correlation $\langle\hat{\psi}_{\downarrow}^{\dagger}\hat{\psi}_{\uparrow}\rangle$ of the Fermi gas, while the latter is in turn affected by the cavity mean field through the effective Hamiltonian (\ref{eqn:effH}).
+Apparently, when the system is in the steady state, the cavity mean field $\alpha$ depends on the spin--spin correlation $\langle\hat{\psi}_{\downarrow}^{\dagger}\hat{\psi}_{\uparrow}\rangle$ of the Fermi gas, whereas the latter is affected in turn by the cavity mean field and the interatomic interaction through the effective Hamiltonian, Eq.~(\ref{eqn:effH}).
 These observations clearly demonstrate the feedback interactions between the cavity field and the Fermi gas.